 Bambu Lab A1 Mini

-Bambu Lab A1 Mini — Custom ARM development board
+Bambu Lab A1 Mini — Custom ARM 3D printer

 The Bambu Lab A1 Mini is a compact bed-slinger 3D printer with a 180x180x180mm build volume, 500mm/s print speed, 10000mm/s² acceleration, and fully automatic calibration.
 At $199, it is the definitive entry-level printer — the exit ramp for anyone tired of tinkering with DIY boards who just wants parts that print correctly every time.